liamhendricks/finalsoftwareblog/_posts/2024-03-05-about-summoning.md

 questing and dialogue.
 Other systems need a second pass and even more polish, but are usable right now.
 For example - combat is functional, but not very flashy or polished.
 This doesn't mean the game is close to release, but rather it is ready for a full content phase where the actual assets and content are created and implemented.
-Locations, items, quests, dialogue, environments etc etc.
+Locations, items, quests, characters, enemies, dialogue etc etc.

 So anyway, thanks for reading and following along with the project!
 For screenshots and other FAQ check out the [game's page]({% link summoning.md %}).